derailed-dash/Advent-of-Code/docs/python/exceptions.md

 test(numbers)
 ```

-The only difference was the addition of a test to see if the list was empty, and the explicit code to throw a more appropriate `ValueError`, if the list is indeed empty.
+The only difference was the addition of a test to see `if` the list was empty, and the explicit code to throw a more appropriate `ValueError`, if the list is indeed empty.
+A `ValueError` is a good choice for an exception we should throw, if the value received by a function is not appropriate.

 Now when we run it: